Here's what Phase 1 of reopening in Virginia looks like

-RICHMOND, Va. — Virginia Gov. Ralph Northam presented his reopening guidelines Monday afternoon during his update on the coronavirus outbreak in the commonwealth.
+RICHMOND, Va. — Virginia Governor Ralph Northam said Monday that the state will begin to reopen on May 15.

-Northam said during his news briefing that he believes the state has flattened the curve of the coronavirus outbreak and is emphasizing to residents “safer at home, rather than stay at home,” though his executive order closing certain businesses and banning gatherings of more than 10 people is extended through May 14.
+Northam said during his Monday news briefing that he believes the state has flattened the curve of the coronavirus outbreak and is emphasizing to residents “safer at home, rather than stay at home.”

+In the same briefing, Northam extended the executive order closing certain businesses and banning gatherings of more than 10 people through May 14, expiring just in time to begin Phase 1 of reopening.

 Northam said the state will have three phases to open up.
 Phase 1 will allow businesses to re-open, with limitations.